enemonsieur/offis_repo/AREAS/grey matters/CONTENT MARKETING.md

 chugging, finding new fans for years?
 There’s a lot of sharing potential stored in content that is always relevant and useful.
 This evergreen
 content answers your customers’ most common questions and rarely goes out-of-date.
 For example, a
 “Mommy Jogger” blog would feature evergreen content that describes the correct use of jogging strollers.
-This post would be useful and relevant to customers for years ... and could also be re-posted as new people
-look for the content.
+This post would be useful and relevant to customers for years ... and could also be re-posted as new people  look for the content.
 And that is exactly what I did.
 I could see that my “Un-follow” post was popular, evergreen content that
 people enjoyed, so I tweeted the link out to my audience about once a month.
-And each time I did, it received
-more comments and social shares.
+And each time I did, it received  more comments and social shares.
 A lot more!
+=> N'hésite pas à reposter chaque mois des anciens contenus qui ont bien marché
 ### 8. Focus on feedback and reviews.
 Another important form of social transmission is feedback and reviews.
-Reviews offer powerful “social proof”
-that can make or break a business.
-This concept is covered extensively in Chapter 9 but in short, social proof
-is an accumulation of the clues in our environment we use to make decisions when we don’t know the truth.
+Reviews offer powerful “social proof” that can make or break a business.
+This concept is covered extensively in Chapter 9 but in short, social proof  is an accumulation of the clues in our environment we use to make decisions when we don’t know the truth.
 Reviews are a good example of this idea.
-If we have never visited a business before, we may turn to this
-crowd-sourced content to decide whether to buy something or not.
+If we have never visited a business before, we may turn to this  crowd-sourced content to decide whether to buy something or not.
 For many businesses, online reviews are a high-stakes component of consumer decision-making.
 Car
 shoppers, for example, are increasingly relying on Yelp and other ratings sites. **Nielsen reports  that 84 percent of people say that online reviews influence their buying decision.** These reviewers can even gain  celebrity status as their opinions reverberate throughout Twitter, Facebook, and beyond.
 The key with this tactic is to have a rock-solid internal process for capturing and maintaining a steady
 stream of customers willing to write reviews.
 Understandably, **many of your frontline sales personnel may feel awkward about asking for a review, but you can put it in a way that makes the customer comfortable: “Our business is based on referrals.** Would you take a moment to visit Yelp and refer us to your friends and  family?”
 This is a great start to your internal process, but it’s only the beginning.
+=> Regarde toutes les reviews des Confiotes, demande à Ro, et fais en des posts réguliers.
+Les gens sont beaucoup plus confiants quand quelqu'un de leur cercle valide un produit.

-Here are several ways to improve social transmission through Yelp and other review sites:
+=> Demande à Ro et Eunice de systématiquement transférer les reviews => Ex: Un client qui a essayé le citron et était dubitatif mais est venu écrire un long message à RO Here are several ways to improve social transmission through Yelp and other review sites:
 **Designate someone to take ownership of your implementation plan.
 This person is in charge of
 your online reputation and is responsible for getting grassroots participation from your staff, as well as monitoring and responding to the community.**